FloridaPlayers/Documents/Constitution.md

 responsibilities of the Assistant Artistic Director shall be the
 following:

-1\) To assume the duties of any officer in the event of their absence of inability at the discretion of the executive board and to serve until a special election is held.
+1. To assume the duties of any officer in the event of their absence of inability at the discretion of the executive board and to serve until a special election is held.

-2\) To serve as parliamentarian at all general body meetings.
+2. To serve as parliamentarian at all general body meetings.

-3\) To serve as liaison between Florida Players and the greater UF and Gainesville community.
+3. To serve as liaison between Florida Players and the greater UF and Gainesville community.

-4\) To turn in all office log hours at the end of every month.
+4. To turn in all office log hours at the end of every month.

-5\) To oversee the planning, scheduling, and execution of regularly scheduled workshops, to be defined later in this constitution.
+5. To oversee the planning, scheduling, and execution of regularly scheduled workshops, to be defined later in this constitution.

-6\) To over see the mentorship program to be defined later in this constitution.
+6. To over see the mentorship program to be defined later in this constitution.

-7\) To create and manage, with the Special Events Director, any new programs the Executive Board shall decide to implement in its experimental phase.
+7. To create and manage, with the Special Events Director, any new programs the Executive Board shall decide to implement in its experimental phase.
 (Staged readings)

-8\) With the Artistic Director, to arrange for private meetings with each officer on the Executive Board to discuss performances and any professional disputes twice during a semester, ones halfway through the fall/spring semester and once again at the end of the fall/spring semesters.
+8. With the Artistic Director, to arrange for private meetings with each officer on the Executive Board to discuss performances and any professional disputes twice during a semester, ones halfway through the fall/spring semester and once again at the end of the fall/spring semesters.

-9\) To appoint an Executive board member to attend each meeting of the Student Government Senate and the Fine Arts College Council.
+9. To appoint an Executive board member to attend each meeting of the Student Government Senate and the Fine Arts College Council.

-10\) To reserve space for general body meetings.
+10. To reserve space for general body meetings.
 (Workshops as well.)

 Section 3 – Secretary

 The responsibilities of the Secretary shall be the following:

-1\) To keep minutes of all Florida Players meetings.
+1. To keep minutes of all Florida Players meetings.

-2\) To coordinate minutes from all committee meetings and to report the same to the Executive Committee.
+2. To coordinate minutes from all committee meetings and to report the same to the Executive Committee.

-3\) To keep a record of attendance of the Voting Membership.
+3. To keep a record of attendance of the Voting Membership.

- 4) To keep a record of attendance of the Executive Board and to notify the Executive board of any excessive absences.
+4. To keep a record of attendance of the Executive Board and to notify the Executive board of any excessive absences.

-5\) To receive and organize applications for membership in Florida Players.
+5. To receive and organize applications for membership in Florida Players.

-6\) To keep the minutes of all Executive Board meetings and to report the same to the voting membership at each subsequent Florida Players meetings.
+6. To keep the minutes of all Executive Board meetings and to report the same to the voting membership at each subsequent Florida Players meetings.

-7\) To notify all current members of the time and place of all meetings.
+7. To notify all current members of the time and place of all meetings.

-8\) To keep track of all members’ Florida Players points and member status.
+8. To keep track of all members’ Florida Players points and member status.

-9\) To assign points as seen fit for undefined production positions.
+9. To assign points as seen fit for undefined production positions.

-10\) To maintain an officer’s operational handbook to be passed down to the subsequent holder of this office.
+10. To maintain an officer’s operational handbook to be passed down to the subsequent holder of this office.

- 11) To keep and maintain the designated Florida Players Board in the School of Theater and Dance hallway.
+11. To keep and maintain the designated Florida Players Board in the School of Theater and Dance hallway.

-12\) To maintain the integrity and proofread of all records and official Florida Players publicity, social media, and paperwork.
+12. To maintain the integrity and proofread of all records and official Florida Players publicity, social media, and paperwork.
 (Programs, email as well)

-13\) To plan and produce one workshop with assistance from the Assistant Artistic Director.
+13. To plan and produce one workshop with assistance from the Assistant Artistic Director.

 Section 4 – Treasurer/Director of Finance

 The office of Director of Finance shall be equivalent to the office of Treasurer as per Student Government regulations.
 The office shall here in be referred to only as Director of Finance.
 The responsibilities of the Director of Finance shall be the following:

--   1\)  To keep accurate records of all Florida Players revenues and expenditures.
+-   1. To keep accurate records of all Florida Players revenues and expenditures.

--   2\)  ToserveaschairoftheFinanceCommittee.
+-   2. ToserveaschairoftheFinanceCommittee.

--   3\)  To keep an accurate current balance of all Florida Players finances and to keep said  balance available for review at all meetings.
+-   3. To keep an accurate current balance of all Florida Players finances and to keep said balance available for review at all meetings.

--   4\)  To maintain a close working relationship with the Student Government Treasurer the SG  Finance Office, the Accountant and the Senate.
+-   4. To maintain a close working relationship with the Student Government Treasurer the SG Finance Office, the Accountant and the Senate.

--   5)
+-   5.
      Tohaveco-signauthoritywiththePresidentofFloridaPlayersonallStudentAcquisition
     Requests (SARs).

--   6\)  TopreparethebudgetrequestproposalforStudentGovernmentFinance.
+-   6. TopreparethebudgetrequestproposalforStudentGovernmentFinance.

--   7\)  To oversee the proposition of any and all special allocation requests and to attend the  special allocation committee meetings.
+-   7. To oversee the proposition of any and all special allocation requests and to attend the special allocation committee meetings.

--   8\)  To ensure the delegation of funds from the overall Florida Players’ budget to their  appropriate subgroups as pre-determined in the Year’s budget.
+-   8. To ensure the delegation of funds from the overall Florida Players’ budget to their appropriate subgroups as pre-determined in the Year’s budget.

--   9\)  TopropagatebudgetchangesproportionallythroughFloridaPlayersanditssubgroups.
+-   9. TopropagatebudgetchangesproportionallythroughFloridaPlayersanditssubgroups.

--   10\)  To serve as primary liaison between Florida Players and its subgroups.
+-   10. To serve as primary liaison between Florida Players and its subgroups.

-11)To maintain an officer’s operational handbook to be passed down to the subsequent
+11. To maintain an officer’s operational handbook to be passed down to the subsequent

 holder of this office.

-12) To meet with the treasurer of all Florida Players subgroups twice every semester for a
+12. To meet with the treasurer of all Florida
+Players subgroups twice every semester for a

 report of the financial health of these subgroups.

-13) To plan and produce one workshop with assistance from the Assistant Artistic Director.
+13. To plan and
+produce one workshop with assistance from the Assistant Artistic Director.

 4

-Section 5 – Production Manager (PM) The responsibilities of the Production Manager shall be the following:
+Section 5 – Production Manager (PM)The responsibilities of the
+Production Manager shall be the following:

--   1\)  ToserveaschairoftheProductionSelectionCommittee.
+-   1. ToserveaschairoftheProductionSelectionCommittee.

--   2\)  To act as liaison between Florida Players and the representative in charge of space  scheduling and the upkeep of the performance and the rehearsal spaces.
+-   2. To act as liaison between Florida Players and the representative in charge of space scheduling and the upkeep of the performance and the rehearsal spaces.

--   3\)  To act as the liaison between Florida Players any technical representative of the  University of Florida School of Theater and Dance, Digital Worlds and Florida Players.
+-   3. To act as the liaison between Florida Players any technical representative of the University of Florida School of Theater and Dance, Digital Worlds and Florida Players.

--   4\)  To act as liaison between the chosen directors and producers as well as the Florida  Players finance committee.
+-   4. To act as liaison between the chosen directors and producers as well as the Florida Players finance committee.

--   5\)  To coordinate and successfully mount the Production season as outlined in the  Production Manager Operational Handbook.
+-   5. To coordinate and successfully mount the Production season as outlined in the Production Manager Operational Handbook.

--   6\)  To oversee the submission of Student Acquisition Request (SARs) related to the  mounting of the production season.
+-   6. To oversee the submission of Student Acquisition Request (SARs) related to the mounting of the production season.

--   7\)  To manage the casting meeting held after callbacks every production season and to  regulate the posting of cast lists for each production.
+-   7. To manage the casting meeting held after callbacks every production season and to regulate the posting of cast lists for each production.

--   8\)  Tohandle,maintainandkeeponrecordthevariousProductionContracts.
+-   8. Tohandle,maintainandkeeponrecordthevariousProductionContracts.

--   9\)  To ensure the eligibility of proposals in regards to the director’s standing in his or her  specific program within the University of Florida’s School of Theater and Dance.
+-   9. To ensure the eligibility of proposals in regards to the director’s standing in his or her specific program within the University of Florida’s School of Theater and Dance.

-10)To maintain an officer’s operational handbook to be passed down to the subsequent
+10. To maintain an officer’s operational handbook to be passed down to the subsequent holder of this office.

-holder of this office.
-11)With the Artistic Director, to update proposal guidelines and New Works Proposal

-Guidelines and make them available to members at least 2 weeks before the proposal
+11. With the Artistic Director, to update proposal guidelines and New Works Proposal Guidelines and make them available to members at least 2 weeks before the proposal deadline.

-deadline.
-12)To plan and produce one workshop with assistance from the assistant artistic

-director .The office of Production Manager shall be succeeded by the Assistant Production Manager.
+12. To plan and produce one workshop with assistance from the assistant artistic director.
+The office of Production Manager shall be succeeded by the Assistant Production Manager.

-Section 6 – Assistant Production Manager (APM) The responsibilities of the Assistant Production Manager shall be the following:
+Section 6 – Assistant Production Manager (APM)The responsibilities of
+the Assistant Production Manager shall be the following:

+1. To assist the Production Manager with any of the aforementioned responsibilities outlined in Article VI Section V.

+2. To assist in
-1)To assist the Production Manager with any of the aforementioned responsibilities outlined in Article VI Section V. 2)To assist in keeping track of all Florida Players inventory and storage unit status and to arrange the return of any and all materials to the storage unit post-production in a timely manner.
+keeping track of all Florida Players inventory and storage unit status and to arrange the return of any and all materials to the storage unit post-production in a timely manner.

-3)To coordinate and successfully production manage one show as specified by the Production team.
-4)To maintain an officer’s operational handbook to be passed down to the subsequent holder of this office.
+3. To coordinate and successfully production manage one show as specified by the Production team.

+4. To maintain an officer’s operational handbook to be passed down to the subsequent holder of this office.

-5)To plan and produce one workshop with the assistance from the assistant artistic director.
+5. To plan and produce one workshop with the assistance from the assistant artistic director.
 The Assistant Production Manager shall succeed the office of Production Manager.
 The office of Assistant Production Manager shall be appointed by application by the Production